cabbruzzese/hrpg/README.md

 Soul Essences give armor and makes the Heathen go berserk, greatly increases melee damage with strength weapons.

+The Heathen cannot use all of the classic heretic weapons, but gains new martial weapons to shed some blood and take some names.

 ### Blasphemer
 A magician who excells at magical staffs and wands.
 Starts with a spellbook and is the slowest.

 Best at ranged magical weapons.
 By far the biggest damage dealer at range.

 Soul Essences give a small amount of ammo.

+The Blasphemer learns spells at level 1, 4, 8, 12, and 16 which are usable in the inventory.

 ## Leveling
 Players now have XP and gain XP when damaging a monster.